jstoiko/async-api-amf/README.md

 ## Differences from spec

 - security scheme requirements format is slightly different
-- declarations are not under components but directly under the top level node
 - support for JSON schema nodes has been done inline for convenience, not complete